Faculty and Staff

-Dr. Diane Orlofsky began teaching music and music education courses (both undergraduate and graduate) at TROY in 1986.
-She served as the Director of Choirs from 2006-2022 and was the Conductor of the Concert Chorale and Director of the vocal jazz ensemble, frequency.
-Orlofsky earned the Ph.D. in music education from Florida State University, the Masters of Music from Wright State University and Bachelors of Music Education from Cedarville University (both in Ohio).
-Orlofsky currently teaches undergraduate and graduate music education classes and is the Graduate Music Education Advisor for the Long School of Music.
+Dr. Diane Orlofsky began teaching music and music education classes (both undergraduate and graduate) at TROY in 1986.
+She served as the Director of Choirs from 2007-2022 and was the Conductor of the Concert Chorale and Director of the vocal jazz ensemble, frequency.
+Orlofsky earned degrees from Florida State University (PhD, Music Education), Wright State University (MM, Music Education) and Cedarville University (BME).
+Orlofsky is the Graduate Music Education Program Coordinator /Advisor and teaches undergraduate and graduate music education classes.

-Dr. Orlofsky is an active clinician, conductor, adjudicator and researcher and received the Lacey Powell Outstanding Music Educator award from the Alabama Music Education Association in 2016.
-She is also the recipient of the Wallace D. Malone Distinguished Faculty award which recognizes outstanding scholarship, teaching, leadership, and service, the Ingalls Award for Excellence in Classroom Teaching, the Phi Kappa Phi Distinguished Scholar award, the A.A.T.E.
+Dr. Orlofsky is an active clinician, conductor, adjudicator, and researcher and received the Lacey Powell Outstanding Music Educator award from the Alabama Music Education Association in 2016.
+She was the recipient of the Wallace D. Malone Distinguished Faculty award which recognizes outstanding scholarship, teaching, leadership, and service, as well as the Ingalls Award for Excellence in Classroom Teaching, the Phi Kappa Phi Distinguished Scholar award, the A.A.T.E.
 Outstanding Teacher Educator Award, and the Wright State University Music Alumni of the Year award.
-Orlofsky was also a recipient of an American Fellow award from the American Association of University Women.
-Orlofsky is best known nationally for her research on learning theorist Jerome S. Bruner (Redefining Teacher Education: The Theories of Jerome Bruner and the Practice of Training Teachers, 2002) and for her articles on teaching preparation, music education methods, learning theory, piano pedagogy, choral leadership, and interdisciplinary collaboration as seen in The Joyous Exchange: The Art of Collaboration, co-written with Professor Jerry Johnson (2018).
-She is currently writing a second book on Bruner which focuses on his archival collection at Harvard University and also serves as the Chair of the Mid-Career Teacher Development Taskforce for the Alabama Music Education Association.
+Orlofsky also received an American Fellow award from the American Association of University Women.
+Orlofsky is best known for her research on learning theorist Jerome S. Bruner (Redefining Teacher Education: The Theories of Jerome Bruner and the Practice of Training Teachers, Peter Lang, 2002) and for her articles on music teacher education, music education methods, learning theory, piano pedagogy, choral leadership, and interdisciplinary collaboration.
+Orlofsky is the co-creator of A Joyous Exchange: The Art of Collaboration (2018, supported by the Alabama State Council on the Arts and the National Endowment for the Arts).
+She is currently writing a book on Bruner which focuses on his archival collection at Harvard University and serves as a Co-Chair for the Beginning and Mid-Career Teacher Development Taskforce for AMEA.

 Adjunct Instructor of Music- Horn